-Gundam Build Fighters is a 2013 Gundam animated series, directed by Kenji Nagasaki (No. 6) and written by Yosuke Kuroda (Gundam 00).
-It takes the idea of Gunpla battles from Model Suit Gunpla Builders Beginning G further.In the near future, new technology has been invented that allows people to animate and control plastic models in sporting competitions known as "Gunpla Battles".
-The protagonist, Sei Iori, hopes to one day make it into the Gunpla Battle world championships using his custom model "Build Strike Gundam".
+Gundam Build Fighters is a 2013 Gundam animated series directed by Kenji Nagasaki (No. 6) and written by Yosuke Kuroda (Gundam 00).
+It takes the idea of Gunpla battles from Model Suit Gunpla Builders Beginning G further.In the near future, new technology has been invented that allows people to animate and control plastic models in sporting competitions known as "Gunpla Battles."
+The protagonist, Sei Iori, hopes to one day make it into the Gunpla Battle world championships using his custom model "Build Strike Gundam."
 Unfortunately, despite being an excellent model builder, he's a terrible pilot.
 Sei's luck turns around, however, when he meets a mysterious boy with incredible piloting skills named Reiji.
-Together, they set off to realize Sei's dream To Be a Master.The show is known for being a Continuity Cavalcade, with numerous mobile suits from previous Gundam series appearing alongside original model designs.
-Gundam Build Fighters started airing in October 7, 2013 on TV Tokyo as well as on Gundam.Info for the English sub.
+Together, they set off to realize Sei's dream To Be a Master.The show is known for being Mythology Porn with numerous mobile suits, cameos, and so forth from previous Gundam series appearing alongside original model designs.
+A listing of these Mythology Gags can be seen here.Gundam Build Fighters aired from October 7, 2013, to March 31, 2014, on TV Tokyo and Gundam.Info.
+A Second Season has been confirmed for a Fall 2014 premiere.

 Gundam Build Fighters contains examples of the following tropes:

 Ace Custom: Wholly encouraged and practically the main selling point of the franchise, in and out of universe.
 Any well made custom gunpla will beat bog standard ones in terms of performance.

 Adorkable: China, especially when she's pining for Sei.